HOME | FISH | BOATING | THINGS TO DO | GAMES

 Lake Ripley

-Contrasting many of our region's lakes (dammed rivers or marshes), Lake Ripley is a natural, glacial kettle lake formed more than 12,000 years ago.
+Unlike many of our region's lakes, Lake Ripley is a natural, glacial kettle lake formed more than 12,000 years ago.
 The DNR has designated the lake as a "Priority Lake" meaning it is considered an outstanding natural resource and needing protection and long term management.
 Lake Ripley's fragile aquatic ecosystem is being taxed by the ever growing presence of invasive species such as the water hyacinth, water foil and more.
 Melinda Myers, noted gardener, expert guest on WPR, and writer speaks to the dire need for action in her article "Working Together to Manage Invasive Plants in Wisconsin."
 Myers' piece has been posted here with permission from the Lake Ripley Management District (LRMD.)

 Head east out of downtown Cambridge on Park Road.
 Visitors to Lake Ripley have access to the lake from public boat landings, a public beach, tennis courts, concessions and a playground As of 2021.
 Lake Ripley Park is an 18 acre park situated on the western shore of the lake.
 The park has been funded and maintained by the Cambridge Foundation since 1946.